SAP-samples/cloud-sfsf-benefits-ext/README.md

     value="com.sap.persistence.platform.database.HDBPlatform"/>
     -->

-Run on SAP HANA cloud platform extension package account
+Run the Application on the  SAP HANA Cloud Platform Extension Package Account
 ----------------------------------------------------------

-Deploy the application on your SAP HANA Cloud extension package account.
-[Details](https://help.hana.ondemand.com/help/frameset.htm?e5dfbc6cbb5710149279f67fb43d4e5d.html)
+Deploy the application on your SAP HANA Cloud extension package account: [Details](https://help.hana.ondemand.com/help/frameset.htm?e5dfbc6cbb5710149279f67fb43d4e5d.html)

-Configure the application role assigments from cloud cockit.
-[Details](https://help.hana.ondemand.com/help/frameset.htm?db8175b9d976101484e6fa303b108acd.html)
+Configure the application role assigments from the cockpit: [Details](https://help.hana.ondemand.com/help/frameset.htm?db8175b9d976101484e6fa303b108acd.html)

-Access the application
+Access the Application
 ----------------------

-After deployment the applciation is accessible on the following urls:
+After deployment, the applciation is accessible on the following URLs:

-* For managing benefits and campaigns
+* Managing benefits and campaigns (HR manager role):

 `http://host:port/com.sap.hana.cloud.sample.benefits/mobile/admin.html`

-* Simplified UI for benefit orders
+* Simplified user interface for benefit orders (Everyone role):

 `http://host:port/com.sap.hana.cloud.sample.benefits/mobile/employee.html`

 Explore the Application
 -----------------------

+The purpose of the SAP Employee Benefits sample application is to ease the process of benefits management, both for employees and HR managers.

-In the core of the application is the ability to reward employees with different non monetary benefits e.g concert tickets, food vouchers and alike.
-The application uses abstract *"currency"* called *benefit points* to value the benefits.
-According to the company policy each employee is entitled particular ammount of benefit point for certain period of time.
-Each rewarding period is caleed *"campaign"* and is having specific start, end date and benefit points.
-HR manager is responsible for managing the campaigns and provide the ordered rewards to the employees.
+Employees are rewarded with different non-monetary benefits, for exmaple concert tickets, food vouchers, and alike.
+The application uses abstract *"currency"*, called *benefit points* to evaluate the benefits' worth.
+In accordance with the company's policy, each employee is entitled a particular ammount of benefits' points for a certain period of time.
+Each rewarding period is called a *"campaign"* and is characterized by specific start and end dates, as well as a particular amount of benefit points.

+The HR manager is responsible for managing the campaigns and providing the employees with the rewards they ordered for a particular campaign.

-As *HR manager*, you can manage benefits from three panes:
+As an *HR manager*, you can manage benefits from three panes:

 * Employees